 Students in our department enjoy the benefits of being part of a top-notch medical school, with the personal attention of a smaller school environment.
 After completing two years of preclinical studies at the Duluth campus, medical students go on to complete clinical clerkships in Duluth, Minneapolis, or St. Paul.

-Discover knowledge through research, and put it to work where it matters
+Discover knowledge through research, and put it to work

 Students and postdoctoral fellows on the Duluth campus have close proximity to faculty, providing rapid access to research opportunities.